16 Tricks to Prevent Spring Allergies From Taking Over Your Life

 Go through the basement

 Inspect every inch of your basement, including crawlspaces, for signs of dampness and mold.
-If you find any, clean the area with bleach solution.
-Check all belongings stored in the basement.
+If you find any, clean the area with a bleach solution.
+Check all the belongings stored in the basement.
 Anything that is stored directly on a concrete floor—such as boxes, newspapers, clothing, or wood—is vulnerable to mold and rot from condensation.
 Measure the humidity with an instrument called a hygrometer, available in most hardware stores.
 You want a reading below 50 percent.
-These are the 11 common triggers of spring allergies that aren’t pollen.
+These are the common triggers of spring allergies that aren't pollen.